Nyhavn 31: 1850 census

 Hans Georg Worm's wholesale company H.G.
 Worm & Co. was from its foundation in 1865 based on the second floor of the rear wing.
-In 1982, it launched a collaboration with Jönköping Tändstickfabrik.
-By 1875, H. C. Worm & Co. sold a total of 0.7 million match boxes, many of which were exported to North and South America.
+The company was responsible for distributing match boxes from Jönköping Tändstickfabrik in Sweden.
+By 1875, H. C. Worm & Co. sold a total of 9.7 million match boxes, many of which were exported to North and South America.
 Thorvald Giessing operated another wholesale company from the No. 31 in the years 1877–1918.
 Christian Gelert's wholesale business was from 1888 to 1901 based in the building.

 20th century

 A/S Oscar Frønckel & Co.'s Bogtrykkeri, a book printing business founded at Store Kongensgade 81 in 1916, was from 1918 based in larger premises at Nyhavn 31.

+The Victrix bicycle manufacturer was established on the site in 1919.
+Some 1,600,000 bicycles were manufactured in one of the rear wings.

 The building was listed by the Danish Heritage Agency in the Danish national registry of protected buildings in 1945.
 It was restored by the architect Alfred Homann in 1981.
 The building has both housed the Royal Danish Theatre's administration while the building on Kongens Nytorv was refurbished and the Danish Library Agency.
 In 2010–11, CFP Groupe purchased the building and converted it into apartments.